Alexcj10/OpenChain-Network/README.md

 ---

 ## 💬 Disclaimer
-This is a **community-driven project**, and all donations go towards the development, launch, and growth of the **SMART Network Token**.
+This is a **community-driven project**, and all donations go towards the development, launch, and growth of the **SMART Network Token (SNET)**.
 Contributions are voluntary and made at your own risk.

 ---

-Thank you for your support, and together, we'll create a **SMART Network Token** that benefits everyone!
+Thank you for your support, and together, we'll create a **SMART Network Token (SNET)** that benefits everyone!